hafizimmuno/TLR4-Computational-Drug-Discovery/README.md

 - **Vaccine adjuvants** — TLR4 agonists amplify adaptive immune responses, directly relevant to vaccine design
 - **Sepsis and chronic inflammation** — TLR4 antagonists can suppress dangerous cytokine storms in infection and autoimmunity

-Understanding the molecular determinants of TLR4-MD2 ligand binding is therefore directly relevant to both immunotherapy and anti-inflammatory drug design — areas where interpretable computational models can guide experimental collaborators toward the most promising candidates.
+Understanding the molecular determinants of TLR4-MD2 ligand binding is therefore directly relevant to both immunotherapy and anti-inflammatory drug design.
+The areas where interpretable computational models can guide experimental collaborators toward the most promising candidates.

 ---

 ## Hypothesis

 Compounds that are statistically similar to known TLR4 actives in chemical space (ML prediction) should also demonstrate favorable geometric and energetic complementarity within the MD-2 binding pocket (docking).
-A significant correlation between these two independent metrics would validate that the ML model captures real structure-activity relationships — not statistical noise — and that the docking pipeline correctly identifies the biologically relevant binding mode.
+A significant correlation between these two independent metrics would validate that the ML model captures real structure-activity relationships, not statistical noise and that the docking pipeline correctly identifies the biologically relevant binding mode.

 ---